Gavin Sheets Player Props: White Sox vs. Blue Jays

 Gavin Sheets At The Plate

-- Sheets has four doubles, eight home runs and 20 walks while hitting .224.
+- Sheets is batting .224 with four doubles, eight home runs and 20 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.